 In today’s increasingly volatile climate, many high net-worth investors across the globe are looking for a means to secure their future while accessing greater freedoms.
 With COVID-19 negatively impacting the global economy, and political unrest bubbling in many parts of the world, it has become abundantly clear that unpredictability may be the new normal.
 This has bolstered wealthy investors to look for a plan B.

 Russians are no different.
-Many of the nation’s wealthy population seek to protect their wealth from economic and political uncertainty and in the last few years, acquiring a second citizenship has become an increasingly popular route to achieving this.
+Many of the nation’s wealthy population seek to protect their wealth from economic and political uncertainty and in the last few years, acquiring a dual citizenship has become an increasingly popular route to achieving this.

 Also Read: The Advantages of Having Dual Citizenship

 On February 24th, Forbes Russia held a webinar in partnership with CS Global Partners to discuss why Dominica’s Citizenship by Investment Programme provides the perfect solution to Russian investors.
 Titled “The Road to Prosperity: Securing Your Future with a Second Citizenship in Dominica,” the webinar was hosted by Prime Minister Roosevelt Skerrit, Ambassador Emmanuel Nanthan, the Head of Dominica’s Citizenship by Investment Unit, and Micha Emmett, CEO of CS Global Partners.

 Discussions revolved around the Programme’s requirements, the opportunities it provides and the wide range of benefits that investors can unlock once receiving citizenship.
 This includes increased freedom in several areas.

 In a world inundated by lockdowns, travel has been increasingly restricted for many businesspeople.
 A dual citizenship can offer a wider-set of visa-free access to major business hubs from Europe to the United Kingdom.